ursaserver/ursaserver/README.md

 ## Issues
 1. Secrets are exposed in JSON, no comments.
 1. Don't have a nice way to know what's wrong with configuration json when it doesn't work.
-1. Feel free to send a PR, or flag issues that you see.

 [ursa]: https://github.com/ursaserver/ursa